 Alae Bio - Comprised of multi-instrumentalists, Alex Farrell-Davey and Allister Meffan, and drummer, Jayden Lee, emerging New Zealand band Alae are poised to take their sophisticated brand of indie pop to the world.

-Coming together as a two piece in 2016, Alex and Allister delivered their intimate folk inspired sounds throughout the country including their first single All Gived Up which has amassed over 350k streams on Spotify.
-With solo gigs and nationwide support slots for Anna Coddington, Hollie Smith and a sell-out Auckland show with Boston’s Lake Street Dive, Alae have made a strong impact in only a few short months.
-The pair self-funded their self-titled, 6 song debut EP which was recorded at Roundhead Studios and released in November 2016, along with 6 stunning music videos to accompany.
+Coming together as a two piece in 2016, Alex and Allister delivered their folk-inspired sound throughout New Zealand, including their first single “All Gived Up.”
+With solo gigs and nationwide support slots for Hollie Smith and a sell-out Auckland show with Boston’s Lake Street Dive, Alae made a strong impact in only a few short months.
+The pair self-funded their self-titled, 6 song debut EP, which was recorded at Roundhead Studios and released in November 2016, along with 6 stunning music videos to accompany.

-The band plans to further extend their reach into local and offshore territories with the release of their debut album slated for March 2018.
+The band plans to further extend their reach into local and offshore territories with the release of their debut album in 2018.